CyberT33N/javascript-cheat-sheet/README.md

   - 6.26 Map
       - 6.26.1 Convert Array to Array with Objects
 7. .flat()
+8. remove all duplicates from an array
-8. remove all duplicates from an array of objects by property
+  <br> 8.1 remove all duplicates from an array of objects by property
 9. Destructuring
 10. Freeze Array
 11. Compare two unsorted arrays